Romy Gonzalez Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in the league.
+- The pitching staff for the Rays has a collective 9.1 K/9, which ranks 12th in the league.

-- The Rays have a 2.80 team ERA that is No. 1 among all league pitching staffs.
+- The Rays' 2.74 team ERA ranks first across all MLB pitching staffs.

-- The Rays allow the first-fewest home runs in baseball (nine total, 0.5 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (14 total, 0.6 per game).

-- McClanahan (4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched) gets the start for the Rays, his fifth of the season.
+- McClanahan makes the start for the Rays, his sixth of the season.
+He is 4-0 with a 1.86 ERA and 37 strikeouts through 29 2/3 innings pitched.

-- His most recent time out came on Sunday against the Toronto Blue Jays, when the lefty tossed six innings, surrendering one earned run while giving up four hits.
+- In his last outing on Saturday against the Chicago White Sox, the lefty went six innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.